-Target requirements for satellite-derived XCO2 and XCH4 products are described in the Target Requirement Document (TRD) (TRD GHG, 2017).
+Target requirements for satellite-derived XCO2 and XCH4 products are described in the Target Requirement Document (TRD) (TRD GHG, 2017, i.e., D4).
 Although these requirements have been formulated for Level 2 products most of them are also valid for Level 3 products.